 Table 4.5 displays annual numbers of recipients of non-simulated benefits, mainly pensions and a few other contributory benefits.
-The first panel in Table 4.5 shows that old-age benefits are overestimated whereas disability and survivor ones are underestimated in EUROMOD relative to external data.
+The first panel in Table 4.5 shows that old-age benefits are overestimated whereas disability and survivor ones are underestimated in EUROMOD relative to external data, especially in the 2008-the year of the dataset.
 This result is not surprising when considering the way these types of benefit variables have been constructed in EU-SILC which is the data source for EUROMOD.
 More specifically, in SILC all benefits/ pensions going to individuals aged over 65 are considered to be old-age irrespective of their actual classification in the national system.
 As a result, persons over 65 receiving disability or survivor benefits are observed in EUROMOD as recipients of old-age benefits.
 No adjustment is made in EUROMOD for this peculiarity of EU-SILC.
+This discrepancy is less pronounced especially after 2009.
+It is possible that changes in the population have resulted in more old-age pension recipients and fewer disability pension recipients over time.

 Likewise, there is a misalignment between the main contributory sickness benefits (sickness benefit and injury benefit) and other sickness benefits.
 Originally, these types of benefits are aggregated into one variable in SILC.
-A disaggregation is performed to the different treatment these benefits have in the Maltese tax-benefit system.
+A disaggregation is performed due to the different treatment these benefits have in the Maltese tax-benefit system.
 Albeit every effort has been made to ensure the disaggregation is as accurate as possible, some errors remain.
 Finally, the energy benefit is seriously underestimated in EUROMOD compared to administrative statistics.
+What is more, the underestimation worsens considerably after 2008.
 Since this benefit is taken directly from the data, it is possible that EU-SILC does not adequately capture the incidence of this benefit in the Maltese population.